- Majors and Minors

 - Students may change majors after meeting with a department advisor in a different department.

-- Students with academic interests outside existing majors may propose their own major and, on approval, elect an Individualized Major Program within Honors or the Residential College.
+- Honors students with academic interests outside existing majors may propose their own major and, on approval, elect an Individualized Major Program within Honors.

 Effective Winter 2019 | Prior Policies